the-common/bash-script-templates/README.md

     + `script_dir`: The absolute path of the directory that contains the shell script
     + `script_filename`: The full filename of the shell script
     + `script_name`: The name of the shellscript, excluding the filename suffixes
+    + `script_basecommand`: The base command(without arguments) when running the script
+    + `script_args`: An array containing all the command-line arguments when running the script

 ## [MODULAR](modular.sh)